Pzhvk/pytorch-malimg-classifier/readme.md

 ## License

 This project is open-source and available under the [Apache License 2.0](LICENSE).
-(You would need to create a `LICENSE` file with MIT license text if you choose this).